Ted Koppel Rips Hannity, Says He’s ‘Bad For America’ [Video]

 — Sean Hannity (@seanhannity) March 26, 2017

-[Image via Kirk Irwin / Getty Images]
+[Featured Image via Kirk Irwin/Getty Images]